Maki1209/mariosolis.github.io/_drafts/2024-02-14-Regression-1.md

 date: 2024-02-14
 permalink: /blog/Regression-1
 tags:
-  - cool posts
+  - Machine Learning
-  - category1
+  - Regression
-  - category2
+  - AI
 ---

-This is a sample blog post.
+This is This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.

 Headings are cool
 ======